What is Kaizen?

 • Discipline (Shitsuke)

 While many Western models to increase business productivity look at radical shifts to create drastic changes and immediate improvements, kaizen takes a continuous, long-term approach to improvement.
-As with Zen itself, kaizen views business productivity as a continually unfolding process.
+It views business productivity as a continually unfolding process.
 The emphasis, therefore, is on the constant bettering not only of one's relation to the workplace, but of oneself as a person.

 what specific examples can you give that demonstrate an application of the kaizen approach to managing organizations?